What is medovik? Well, for starters, medovik is a challenge.

 Much like my chocolate chip cookies, this recipe is best made ahead; the cake needs to sit in the fridge overnight for the filling to seep into the layers and make them soft and delightful.
 It may be a challenge to wait, but the sweet results are well worth the wait!

 I hope you enjoy learning to make something that takes some time, patience, and uses techniques that are new to you!
-What country would you like to see me tackle next?
+What country would you like to see me tackle next in the Gent Goes Global series?
 Leave a comment below and let me know!

 Until next time, here’s to good eating, great drinking, and even better living.